massi-ang/aws-iot-custom-authorizer-sample/README.md

 * **authorizer_name** in case you need to specify another authorizer than TokenAuthorizer.
 * **token_name** in case you need to specify another token key name than token.

-For the python client you need also to pass also the token and signature values as the client does not generate them.
+For the python client and the browser client you need to pass the token and signature values, which can be obtained as follow:

-You can obtain the values by running

 ```
 node client/javascript/token-gen.js --id <id> --key_path <path to private key>
 ```

+### How permissions are generated

 The JWT token used for this demo has the following format: